OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 ![Standard Aanderaa optode 4831 mounting under the fin of the Slocum G2. \label{fig:slocum_standard}](images/slocum.jpg)

-However this positioning is not ideal for oxygen measurements due to the optode being within a region of laminar flow (Moat XXXX), additionally the optode response time has been observed to be dependent on the sensor orientation relative to the direction of flow [@Bittig2014].
+However this positioning is not ideal for oxygen measurements due to the optode being within a region of laminar flow [@Moat2016], additionally the optode response time has been observed to be dependent on the sensor orientation relative to the direction of flow [@Bittig2014].

 An alternative mounting of the Aanderaa optode in a more prominent location fore of the glider fin has been demonstrated as being much more suitable for measuring oxygen on gliders (Fig. XX) [@NicholsonFeen2017].